jhallen/joes-sandbox/pcb/dash/readme.md

 A window with a list of symbol libraries along with a list of symbols and a preview pops up.

+OrCAD also has a part browser with preview, but you have to step through parts one at a time.
+FutureNet's browser is definitely better.

 ### Load a symbol library